Graves' ophthalmopathy: Prevention

 Not smoking is a common suggestion in the literature.
 Apart from smoking cessation, there is little definitive research in this area.
-In addition to the selenium studies above, some recent research also is suggestive that statin use may assist.
+In addition to the selenium studies above, some recent research also suggests that statin use may assist.

 Treatment

 Even though some people undergo spontaneous remission of symptoms within a year, many need treatment.
 The first step is the regulation of thyroid hormone levels.
 Topical lubrication of the eye is used to avoid corneal damage caused by exposure.
 Corticosteroids are efficient in reducing orbital inflammation, but the benefits cease after discontinuation.
 Corticosteroids treatment is also limited because of their many side effects.
 Radiotherapy is an alternative option to reduce acute orbital inflammation.
 However, there is still controversy surrounding its efficacy.
 A simple way of reducing inflammation is to stop smoking, as pro-inflammatory substances are found in cigarettes.
-The medication teprotumumab-trbw may also be used.
+The medication teprotumumab may also be used.
 There is tentative evidence for selenium in mild disease.
-Tocilizumab, a drug used to suppress the immune system has also been studied as a treatment for TED.
+Tocilizumab, a drug used to suppress the immune system, has also been studied as a treatment for TED.
 However, a Cochrane Review published in 2018 found no evidence (no relevant clinical studies were published) to show that tocilizumab works in people with TED.

-In January 2020, the US Food and Drug Administration approved teprotumumab-trbw for the treatment of Graves' ophthalmopathy.
+In January 2020, the US Food and Drug Administration approved teprotumumab for the treatment of Graves' ophthalmopathy.